 Fellows receive grants to pursue research that aligns with our Challenge Areas.
 Additionally, students are paired with industry mentors who provide career guidance.
 This mentorship equips students with the skills needed to facilitate their transition to the workforce and prepare future food and agriculture leaders.

-The flagship component of the FFAR Fellows Program is the annual professional development workshop.
-Fellows will convene with industry peers to participate in training for professional and interpersonal skills, such as team building, project and time management, and science communication.
-These trainings will be complimented by a personalized development plan to help students obtain the professional skills they need to excel in the workforce.
+The flagship component of the FFAR Fellows Program is the annual professional development workshop, where fellows participate in professional and interpersonal skills training.
+These trainings are complimented by a personalized development plan to help students excel in the workforce.

 How to Apply

 Are you interested in our FFAR Fellow program?
 Learn more about the application process and eligibility requirements on the North Carolina State University website.

 Pregnancy loss in cattle accounts for billions in lost revenue to the beef industry each year.
 It is often challenge to pinpoint exactly what causes reproductive loss.
 University of Florida research, Felipe Alves Correa Carvalho da Silva is identifying markers influenced by sex-steroid concentration that will predict pregnancy outcome in cattle.
 This research supports sustainability in cattle reproduction since by decreasing pregnancy loss will lead to increase production per unit of land.

 North Carolina State University; AgBiome